botaojia/pygame/README.md

 2. a windows executable:
 A Windows executable -- pencilJet.exe, can be found in pencilJet.zip.
 The executable was wrapped up by pyinstaller, and tested on Windows 7.
+Because pyinstaller is not a standard package, the generated executable might show game graphics at different resolutions on different computers.

 3. how to play:
 The only input controls are mouse movement and left mouse button click.